konvajs/site/source/docs/react/index.md

 **Currently, `react-konva` is not supported in React Native environment.**

-Currently you can use all `Konva` nodes and shapes as React components and all `Konva` events are supported on them in same way as normal browser events are supported.
+Currently you can use all `Konva` nodes and shapes as React components and all `Konva` events are supported on them in same way.

 **Note: you can find a lot of demos and examples of using Konva there: [https://konvajs.org/](https://konvajs.org/).
 Really, just go there and take a look what Konva can do for you.
-You will be able to do the same with react-konva too.
-You don't need to learn `react-konva`, just learn Konva.**
+You will be able to do the same with react-konva too. `Konva` for `react-konva` is like DOM for `React`.**

 ## Installation